SezSahin/AcmeCorporation/README.md

 ### Things to Test / Look out for
 - **Front-End Validation** - E-mail and Product Serial Number should be required
 - **Serial Number Limit** - There should be a limit of 2 submissions per serial number
+- **10 Draws Per Page** - There shouldn't be more than 10 draws per page
 - **Anoumt of Serial Numbers** - I was to generate 100 serial numbers.
 I achieved this in the 'DataContext' under 'Entities'

 First you will need to get a `Product Serial Number` from the `Products` list.